 Pandemic Influenza - Current World Situation

 The World Health Organization is watching for signs of a flu pandemic around the world.
 It responds to situations based on a table of phases, shown below.
-The red circle shows the current global situation.

 MORE ABOUT PHASES: